open-telemetry/community/assets.md

 This is a community-owned bot account that you can use when automating common GitHub tasks (e.g. release automation tasks).

+Important: You do not need to (and should not) give this account any permissions to any OpenTelemetry repository.

 Link: [@opentelemetrybot](https://github.com/opentelemetrybot)

 - Admins: @trask